rwieruch/blog_robinwieruch_content/blog/react-remove-item-from-list/index.md

 That's it.
 You are able to remove an item from a child component whereas the list is managed as state somewhere up in a parent component.
 If you would want to manage the list as state in the List component instead of managing it in the App component, you would have to [lift state](/react-lift-state).

 Now, we will continue by exchanging React's useState with [React's useReducer Hook](/react-usereducer-hook).
 The reducer hook can be used in React for complex state and complex state transitions.
-This is not the case for our state at the moment, but it could be of interest for your particular case.
+This is not the case for our state at the moment, but it could be of interest for your particular case in the future.
 Let's start by defining a [reducer function](/javascript-reducer) for managing the stateful list:

 ```javascript
 const listReducer = (state, action) => {